 Economic Development and Available Property

 Be a part of our vibrant local economy!
 The Village of Flossmoor has several outstanding opportunities for development and redevelopment.
-See below for more information on available properties.
+See below for more information on available properties or click here for our Retail360 recruitment site.
 Contact Scott Bugner at 708-798-2300 for more information on available properties within Flossmoor.
 To learn more about Flossmoor’s incentive program, click here.

 Community Overview and Context